 The Safeguarding Adult Reviews in Rapid Time (SARiRT) model provides a process and related tools that support reviews to draw out systems learning to promote practical improvement using a timely and proportionate approach.

 The model encourages clarity about the kind of learning needed, so that the review can move from purely describing practice problems to illuminating what lies ‘behind’ those practice problems.
 Taking a systems approach, the model enables us to understand the social and organisational drivers for current practice problems.
-The process supports reviews to be turned around more quickly and to provide a shorter more focussed final report.
+The process supports reviews to be turned around more quickly (we aim for three months to produce the final report) and to provide a shorter more focussed final report.

-We will be delivering further Safeguarding Adult Reviews in Rapid Time training in autumn 2023 and early spring 2024.
-Find out more and register now.
+We are delivering further Safeguarding Adult Reviews in Rapid Time training in early spring 2024.

-Until then you can access the seven training modules of the spring 2023 training instance by Dr Sheila Fish, with each module lasting approximately 2.5 hours.
+In the meantime, you can also access the seven training modules of the autumn 2023 training instance by Dr Sheila Fish, with each module lasting approximately 2.5 hours.

 SCIE coaching and mentoring offer

 We provide support and mentoring particularly designed to assist reviewers who are undertaking their first SARs in Rapid Time (SARiRT) model.
 This will include flexible support such as ‘lunch and learn’ sessions to help embed the use of the process and tools, and group or one-to-one mentoring.
 We can shape the offer to fit your bespoke needs.
 For more information please contact Alison Ridley (Safeguarding Audit and Review Programme Manager).